Introduction

 Where Can You Find the VIN?

-The VIN will have multiple locations on your vehicle, and you will want to make sure that the VIN is the same as on your ownership paperwork.
+Your vehicle’s VIN appears in multiple locations, and it’s important to ensure it matches the number listed on your ownership paperwork.
 The first location is on the dashboard.
 If you look at the leftmost part of the windshield, you will see a dash with either a metal plate or a sticker that has the 17-character VIN printed on it.
 The second easiest place will be inside the driver’s door frame.

-When you open the door and look at the edging of the corner or pillar, there should be a white label that provides VIN details as well as information on tire pressure and manufacture date.
+When you open the driver’s door and look at the edge of the frame or pillar, you’ll find a white label showing the VIN, tire pressure, and manufacture date.
 You will also find the VIN on the ownership documents, the registration documents, and your insurance card or insurance policy.

 Some automakers place the VIN inside the engine bay or under the hood, often near the oil label or components.
 In some cases, the VIN may be in the infotainment system or under vehicle settings on newer models.
 Always check that the VIN on the vehicle is the same as on the paperwork; this is an important reference for when you transfer ownership, register a vehicle, or scrap a vehicle in Ontario.